MechanicalRock/mechanicalrock.github.io/_posts/2023-07-04-LLM-Transformers.markdown

 agent = set_up_agent("StarCoder (HF Token)", additional_tools=tools)

+# List all the current tools on our agent:
 print(agent.toolbox)
-# This will return all the tools including newly added custom tool:
+# result will be like:
 # { .
 #   .
 #   .